muratk3n/thirdwave/en/2018/09/nomadic-tech.md

 source of food in America, the white-man jumped into its trade naturally, through different companies.
 Funny story here is the competition got out of hand and certain factions fought a war over pemmican.
 Brits had to step in and merge the two companies.
 Blimey.

+Apparently "soldier of Otto" brought something called tarhana with them on military campaigns.
+Couple this with some meat, it can keep a person well fed for a while.
+Tarhana is actually a Turco soup, cooked in many homes, I never had much liking for it, but I understand now, it is made to carry a bomb of vitamins, nutrients in it.
+If it is good for warmongering plunderers, it is good enough for me!
+TR supermarkets sell a ready-made versions in powder form, some even with dried meat.
+Considering how cheap they are, they could simple purchased / stored as-is and your food while on-the-go is solved!

 Combatting world hunger